Qu4ntumComputer/py_calc/README.md

 ## Prompt to install
 pip install sympy rich

-run the .exe file with your console!

 ## Cmd commands
+run the .exe file with your console:
 1. cd "path/to/the/exe/file"
 2. calc.exe